 Summary:

 The Northland Pines School District in Wisconsin is home to two high schools: Northland Pines High and School of Options and Applied Research High.
-While both schools have impressive graduation rates, Northland Pines High stands out as the academic leader in the district, consistently ranking higher in state-wide rankings and outperforming the district and state averages in various subject areas.
+While both schools serve grades 9-12, the data analysis reveals significant differences in their academic performance and overall standing.

 Thank you for your feedback!